svmk-data-science/tess-ensemble-classification/README.md

 ## Methodology

-This project adopts a quantitiative framework guided by the Knowledge Discovery in Database (KDD) methodology [4], enabling systematic extraction of patterns from large real-world datasets.
+This project adopts a quantitative framework guided by the Knowledge Discovery in Database (KDD) methodology [4], enabling systematic extraction of patterns from large real-world datasets.

 ### Data Source